Squirrel Damage Repair Services: What to Expect After Wildlife Removal

 Many homeowners assume they can lay fresh insulation over the soiled stuff and call it a day.
 Unfortunately, this only traps moisture, odors, and bacteria beneath the surface—and creates the perfect environment for mold, mildew, and re-infestation.

-At Titus Restoration, we always recommend complete removal of any insulation contaminated by wildlife.
+At Titus Contracting, we always recommend complete removal of any insulation contaminated by wildlife.
 This ensures:

 • Proper decontamination of attic surfaces